 All staff are responsible for monitoring the standards of behaviour within the school.
-The Deputy Heads on each site are responsible for monitoring behaviour and tracking trends.
-The School will record all behavioural incidents and sanctions in accordance with this policy which will be used to monitor behavioural issues within the School and to evaluate the effectiveness of this policy.
+The Deputy Heads are responsible for monitoring behaviour and tracking trends.
+The School will record all behavioural incidents and sanctions in accordance with this Policy which will be used to monitor behavioural issues within the School and to evaluate the effectiveness of this Policy.
+The issues are recorded on CPOMS and in addition behavioural issues are discussed in weekly briefings and pastoral meetings.

 The School will consider whether there are patterns of concerning, problematic or inappropriate behaviour among pupils which may indicate that there are possible cultural issues within the School which may be enabling inappropriate behaviour to occur.
-When patterns are identified, the School will decide upon an appropriate course of action, which may include more staff training, incorporating learning points into pupils' PSHE/RSE lessons, or amending this policy.
+Where patterns are identified, the School will decide upon an appropriate course of action, which may include additional staff training, incorporating learning points in pupils' PSHE/RSE lessons, or amending this Policy.